-M96117-P68809 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION ONLY

-MASTEC, INC. For Withhold For All To withhold authority to vote for some (but not a The Board of Directors recommends you vote "FOR" the following: All All Except nominees, mark "For All Except" and write the name of the nominee(s) for whom you wish to withhold authority to vote on the line below.
-Election of Class III Director and Class I Directors • Nominees 01) C. Robert Campbell 02) Ernst N. Csiszar 03) Julia L. Johnson 04) Jorge Mas The Board of Directors recommends you vote " FOR" Pı roposals 2 ai nd 3.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 1.
+Election of Class II Directors Nominees 01) Jose R. Mas 02) Javier Palomarez The Board of Directors recommends you vote F OR pro posals 2. ar ıd 3.
 For Against Abstain 2.
-Ratification of the appointment of BDO USA, LLP as o ur independe ent registered public accounting firm for 2017.
-3. Approval of a non-binding advisory resolution n regardi ng the comp ensation of o our named executive officers.
-The Board of Directors recommends you vote "d ONE YE AR" for Pro posal 4.
-One Year Two Years Three Years Abstain 4.
-A non-binding advisory resolution regarding officers. the frequ ency of the v ote regardin g the compensation of our named executive NOTE : In the Proxies' discretion, in accordance v to vote on any other business that may properly b ec's Board of Directors, the Proxies are authorized or any adjournments or postponements thereof.
-Please sign exactly as your name(s) appear(s) here executor, administrator, or other fiduciary, please owners should each sign personally.
-All holders m partnership, please sign in full corporate or partner officer. give full nust sign. title as such.
-If a corpora Joint tion or - Signature [PLEASE SIGN WITHIN BOX] Date 1 Signature (Joint Owners) Date 1
+Ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for 2018.
+3. Approval of a non-binding advisory resolution regarding the compensation of our named executive officers.
+NOTE : In the Proxies discretion, in accordance with the recommendation of MasTec's Board of Directors, the Proxies are authorized to vote on any other business that may properly be presented at the Annual Meeting or any adjournments or postponements thereof.
+Please sign exactly as your name(s) appear(s) here attorney, executor, administrator, or other fiduciary, Joint owners should each sign personally.
+All holder or partnership, please sign in full corporate or partnership. please rs must give full title a sign.
+If a cor as such. poration Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date